dienretry/NetflixAndPlatonicChill/README.md

 # NeflixAndPlatonicChill-Client

-A first attempt at synchronization of play/pause for multiple chrome extension clients.
+A first attempt at a [chrome extension](https://chrome.google.com/webstore/detail/netflix-and-platonic-chil/dbamcdhalodonknionekdhlkdelakbfb) synchronizing of play/pause for multiple clients.

 ## How to use